 Do you want your house to be the bait to sell other houses?
 I would think not.
 Do not get tricked into overpricing.
 If 3 agents tell you your house is worth 630k do not list with agent number 4 who says your house is worth 750k.
 It will not work.
 You have become live bait at that point.

-If Salt Spring in 2012 was an overheated seller’s market with very few listings you might have a hard time overpricing your house.
-Just put any price on it and you could get multiple offers.
-Nice thought but the reality of the market is we are in a buyers’ market with about 400 seasonally adjusted listings and probably fewer than half will sell this year.
-If your house is over the million dollar mark there is more selection and only about 1 in 10 will sell.
-You need to price your house very sharply to sell in this current buyers market.
-Your house has to have the best value in its price range and with the benefits the buyers are looking for.
+Salt Spring in 2016 was an overheated sellers’ market with very few listings you might have a hard time overpricing your house.
+Just put any price on it and you might have just received multiple offers.
+Now you need to price your house very sharply to sell in this current market.
+Your house has to have the best value in its price range and with the benefits, the buyers are looking for.